Chapter 4 - Winter Is Coming

 "Ned.
 What happened?
 What did that stranger say to you?" she asked.
 "You left the hall looking as though winter itself had settled on your shoulders."

 Ned hesitated.
-The image of Lyanna's pale face came to him, whispering promise me, Ned.
+The image of Lyanna's pale face came to him, whispering about that promise.
 The secret he held about Jon had bound him for years.
-Now Manny had spoken of it as though the gods themselves had whispered the truth into his ear.
+Now Matt had spoken of it as though the gods themselves had told the truth into his ear.

 He could not tell Cat.
 Not yet.
 Perhaps not ever.